 By: Mary McCarley, 2016 Southern District SHAPE America® Health Teacher of the Year

 Supercharge your health class with an innovative homework assignment that your students will be sure to love.
 This homework series is intended for ninth graders, but can be modified for middle school students.
-This activity will be described in greater detail in the upcoming Sportime featuring SPARK webinar Fun & Engaging Strategies for Health Class on October 18, 2017 at 8pm EST.

 Let’s Talk Homework Series

 Do you ever wonder how to involve your parents in the valuable health lessons that you teach in class?
 How amazing would it be if your parents reinforced the information you taught in class?
 The Let’s Talk homework series is a way to achieve these goals by increasing conversations between parent and child on valuable health topics.
 These homework assignments are completed with the help of a parent and are intended to create a real-life scenario with discussion questions on topics such as drug use, nutrition, relationships, alcohol use, and mental and emotional health.
 These homework assignments allow parents to have tough conversations with their children on the effects of risky decision making, which is essential for the short and long term success of students and their health.
 Students will gain valuable information from their parents and feel more supported while parents will appreciate the help initiating these conversations.

 This is how I implement the Let’s Talk homework assignment.
 If I am teaching the nutrition unit, I would assign Let’s Talk Nutrition near the end of the unit.
 Prior to assigning it, I send an email to all my parents, attaching the homework assignment so that they can preview it prior to the discussion.
 Students have two nights to complete the assignment with their parent/guardian.
 After the discussion with their parent/guardian (takes about 20 minutes), the student is required to write a paragraph reviewing the conversation and the parent signs the homework.